Ria424/developers-animatesdk-docs/Timeline_object/Timeline47.md

 #### Description

-Method; sets the layer to be selected, and also makes the specified layer the current layer.
+Method; Sets the layer to be selected, and also makes the specified layer the current layer.
 Selecting a layer also means that all the frames in the layer are selected.

 #### Example